CorDamir/freedom-coders/README.md

 ### Epic - Quiz

-5 - As a user,
+5 - As a user, I want the option of opening an easy-to-use, interactive quiz to test my learning of the topic.

-6 - As a user,
+6 - As a user, the quiz questions and answer options are clear and I know how to select and submit an answer.

-7 - As a user,
+7 - As a user, I want to receive feedback that my answer is correct / incorrect, and my final score at the end.

-8 - As a user,
+8 - As a user, I want the option of exiting or reseting the quiz at any time.

 ### Epic - About the team